javiplx/javiplx.github.io/gnome.md

 # tmux

-When using tmux, terminal tabs are a bit useless, as they are replaced by windows.
-But we cannot use standard keybindings for tab change in tmux because they are captured by the terminal prior to be processed by tmux.
-We can explore alternative terminals or just free that combination with
+When using tmux, terminal tabs are a bit useless, as they are replaced by tmux windows.
+But using the standard keybindings whithin tmux (tab change for example) is not possible as they are captured by the terminal.
+Although we can explore alternative terminals, we can just modify some configuration
 ```
 gsettings set org.mate.terminal.keybindings prev-tab disabled
 gsettings set org.mate.terminal.keybindings next-tab disabled
+gsettings set org.mate.terminal.keybindings new-tab disabled

 tmux bind-key -n C-PageUp previous-window
 tmux bind-key -n C-PageDown next-window
+tmux bind-key -n C-S-PageUp swap-window -t -1
+tmux bind-key -n C-S-PageDown swap-window -t +1
+tmux bind -n C-T new-window
 ```